codedog2/mineDB/README.md

 # MineDB

-MineDB is a simple database implemented by Java some principles are referenced from MySQL,PostgreSQL and SQLLite,the project implemented:
+MineDB is a simple database implemented by Java, some principles are referenced from MySQL,PostgreSQL and SQLLite,the project implemented:

 * Data reliability and recovery